GIScience/openrouteservice-js/README.md

 ## Documentation

 This library uses the ORS API for request validation.
 To understand the input of each API specifically, please check [API Playground](https://openrouteservice.org/dev/#/api-docs) that provides an interactive documentation.
-This library supports the following services:

-- Directions (routing)
-- Geocoding | Reverse Geocoding | Structured Geocoding (powered by Pelias)
-- Isochrones (accessibility)
-- Time-distance matrix
-- Pois (points of interest)
-- Elevation (linestring or point)
+## Developement Setup

+Clone the openrouteservice-js package from GitHub into a developement environment of your choice.

+Make sure you have installed the npm, node.js and nvm package managers to ensure you will be able to work in the repository.

 ## Installation